Gabriella439/suns-search/README.md

 protein structures

-Note that the DeGrado lab hosts a public search engine which you can use for free at suns.degradolab.org.
-The Suns PyMOL plugin and the `suns-cmd` command line tool both will send searches to this public server by default and if you are satisfied with that server you do not need to build your own server using this source package.
+Note that the DeGrado lab hosts a public search engine which you can use for free at `suns.degradolab.org`.
+The Suns `PyMOL` plugin and the `suns-cmd` command line tool both will send searches to this public server by default and if you are satisfied with that server you do not need to build your own server using this source package.

 The main reasons you might want to build this package and host your own search engine are: